FOREX-Dollar slips on dovish Fed remarks, China hopes help euro

 "These are all things that are going to check the dollar's advance.
 Whether we see any sort of significant decline at this point, it's hard to say given where yields are," he said.

-Traders are awaiting the release on Wednesday of minutes from the Fed's last policy move as well as key U.S. inflation data on Thursday.
-Investors are keeping a close eye on the conflict between Israel and the Palestinian Islamist group Hamas, though the initial safe-haven purchase of the dollar has stopped.
+Traders awaited the release on Wednesday of minutes from the Fed's last policy move as well as key U.S. inflation data on Thursday.
+Investors also are keeping a close eye on the conflict between Israel and the Palestinian Islamist group Hamas, though the initial safe-haven purchase of the dollar has stopped.

-Bloomberg reported that China is weighing the issuance of at least 1 trillion yuan ($137.1 billion) of additional sovereign debt for spending to boost its struggling economy, a move analysts said helped currencies such as the euro, which are seen as more exposed to global growth.
+Bloomberg reported that China is weighing the issuance of at least 1 trillion yuan ($137.1 billion) of additional sovereign debt for spending to boost its struggling economy.
+Analysts said this helped currencies such as the euro, which are more exposed to global growth.

 U.S. bond yields dropped sharply on Tuesday when trading reopened following the Columbus Day holiday.
 The fall in global borrowing costs helped boost Asian and European stocks.